-NATIONAL CONTRACTOR OF THE PROPERTY OF THE PRO Services that are covered for you What you must pay when you get these services Skilled nursing facility (SNF) care (For a definition of skilled nursing facility care, see Chapter 12 of this document.
-Skilled nursing facilities are sometimes called SNFs.)
-Covered services include but are not limited to: Semiprivate room (or a private room if medically necessary) Meals, including special diets Skilled nursing services Physical therapy, occupational therapy, and speech therapy \$0 Plan covers up to 100 days each benefit period.
-The benefit period ends when you have not been in a SNF for 60 days in a row.
-No prior hospital stay is required.
-You will not be charged additional cost sharing for professional services Skilled nursing facility (SNF) care (continued) Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.)
-Blood - including storage and administration.
-Coverage of whole blood and packed red cells begins only with the first pint of blood that you need.
-Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs X-rays and other radiology services ordinarily provided by SNFs Use of appliances such as wheelchairs ordinarily provided by SNFs Physician/Practitioner services Generally, you will get your SNF care from network facilities.
-However, under certain conditions listed below, you may be able to get your care from a facility that isn't a network provider, if the facility accepts our plan's amounts for payment.
-A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) A SNF where your spouse or domestic partner is living at the time you leave the hospital AUTHORIZATION RULES MAY APPLY
+What you must pay when you get Services that are covered for you these services (continued) Covered services include but are not The benefit limited to: period ends when Semiprivate room (or a private room if you have not medically necessary) been in a SNF for Meals, including special diets 60 days in a row.
+Skilled nursing services Physical therapy, occupational therapy, No prior hospital and speech therapy stay is required.
+You will not be charged additional cost sharing for professional services Skilled nursing facility (SNF) care AUTHORIZATION (continued) RULES MAY Drugs administered to you as part of APPLY your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.)

+- Blood including storage and administration.
+Coverage of whole blood and packed red cells begins only with the first pint of blood that you need. - Medical and surgical supplies ordinarily provided by SNFs - Laboratory tests ordinarily provided by SNFs - X-rays and other radiology services ordinarily provided by SNFs - Use of appliances such as wheelchairs ordinarily provided by SNFs - Physician/Practitioner services Generally, you will get your SNF care from network facilities.
+However, under certain conditions listed below, you may be able to get your care from a facility that isn't a network provider, if the facility accepts our plan's amounts for payment. - A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care)

+A SNF where your spouse or domestic partner is living at the time you leave the hospital